AIDC Toolkit Help

 Utility Package

 The utility package provides classes to manipulate integers and strings, independently of any AIDC problem domain.
-The package has been designed to maximize performance and minimize memory by reducing many of the typical AIDC requirements, such as serial component generation, to on-demand generation using standard JavaScript Iterable, Iterator, and IterableIterator types.
+The package has been designed to maximize performance and minimize memory by reducing many of the typical AIDC requirements, such as serial number generation, to on-demand generation using the JavaScript Iterable and IterableIterator types.

 Integers